 4. Enter network location into Filepath: \\soton.ac.uk\resource\

-1. Click on the desktop background to produce the “Finder” toolbar along the top
+1. Select the desktop background to produce the Finder toolbar along the top:

 3. Enter server address as: smb://soton.ac.uk/resource/

-4. Then click on Connect.
+4. Then select Connect.
 It will appear a new window with a list of folders: open the folder of your faculty or department

 Once connected to the server, you will see a new icon under the Locations list: